awsdocs/amazon-rds-user-guide/doc_source/USER_VPC.WorkingWithRDSInstanceinaVPC.md

 You can use the AWS Management Console to easily move your DB instance to a different VPC\.

 For details on how to modify a DB instance for your DB engine, see the topic in the table following that discusses your DB engine\.
-In the **Network & Security** section of the modify page, shown following, for **Subnet Group**, enter the new subnet group\.
+In the **Network & Security** section of the modify page, shown following, for **Subnet group**, enter the new subnet group\.
 The new subnet group must be a subnet group in a new VPC\.

 ![\[Modify DB Instance panel Subnet Group section\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/EC2-VPC.png)